PL #5: Creating a Silver Spring "Sustainable Mobility District" | Part 1: Setting the stage

 If your community's mobility system is ugly and car-centric, that's the "brand image" and aesthetic identity of your community.
 Instead, make the arterials comprising your community's primary road network multimodal, attractive, and supportive of quality of life goals and objectives.
 That's the "Signature Streets" concept in a nutshell.

 For the past couple months I have been applying this concept to Silver Spring, moving from focusing on specific streets to a larger aim of accentuating and extending placemaking elements that are present in "Downtown Silver Spring" at the scale of the entire district, treating the mobility system as an integrated network.

 History of the Silver Spring District.
-Silver Spring is an inner ring suburb, on the border of DC, with streetcar, bus and railroad connections to the city.
+Silver Spring is an inner ring suburb, on the border of DC, and had streetcar (until the system was shut down in 1962), bus and railroad connections to the city.
 Marked by art deco architecture which was a dominant style when the area grew, it's where the Hecht Department Store Company (now Macy's) opened its first store outside Downtown DC, and was a vibrant pre-shopping mall suburban shopping district including independent stores and regional and national chains, including a JC Penney Department Store, complemented by office and light industry including a soda bottling plant and a scientific instrumentation manufacturer.

 In the 1980s, the department stores closed and the commercial district languished as people shifted to shopping at mall, and residents moved even further out from the core.
 Today, the old Hechts store has been remade into an interior mall called Ellsworth Place and the JC Penney store is now the Fillmore concert hall.